 This article aims to give comprehensive information on what to expect and how to handle a psychedelic crisis, both for the tripper and the trip sitter.
-Additionally, the article will attempt to explicitly convey the nature of the psychedelic crisis in terms of intensity, varied nature of subjective experience and psychological implications.
 Often, websites which feature information on the psychedelic crisis state that it can be terrifying and horrible.
 Such statements, while true, do little to convey the nature of the experience.

 This article is quite lengthy.
 If you aren't looking for this much information, a simple "do's and don'ts" list of basic information on bad trips can be found here

 A psychedelic crisis is the primary negative consequence of psychedelic drug use.
 If the decision to use a drug